taiypeo/tinyrenderer/README.md

 # tinyrenderer
 A rendering demo made by following [ssloy's tutorial](https://github.com/ssloy/tinyrenderer).

-SFML is the only dependency, it is only used to display the software rendered image.
+SFML is the only dependency, it is only used to save the software-rendered image.

 ## Building
 1. Download SFML using your package manager.
 Example: